thodges-gh/ChainLink-Node/SeparateMachineInstructions.md

 sudo apt update -y && sudo apt upgrade -y
 ```

-CentOS
+CentOS & Amazon Linux

 ```shell
 sudo yum update && sudo yum upgrade -y
 ```

-Take note of the IP addresses for each machine, since the instructions can't assume what they will be.
+Take note of the IP addresses for each machine (run `ifconfig`), since the instructions can't assume what they will be.

 Fill in with the actual IP when required.
 These will be noted by: